-Research shows link between hearing loss and premature births
+Research shows link between hearing loss in moms and premature births

 As for the reasons behind the link, previous studies might have revealed some answers.
 For example, in 2006 researchers at the University of Rochester conducted a survey of both deaf and hearing women, and found that deaf women reported fewer prenatal visits and lower levels of satisfaction with their healthcare than the hearing women.
 More recently, researchers at the Lurie Institute for Disability Policy at Brandeis University took note of that information, and also saw that there were no population-based studies on pregnancy outcomes among women with hearing loss.

 As a result, the researchers at Brandeis decided to follow up with their own study.
 The new study looked almost 18 million births nationwide between the years of 2008 and 2011 using data from the Nationwide Inpatient Sample of the Healthcare Cost and Utilization Project (HCUP).
 Out of those 18 million births, approximately 10,500 were to women with hearing loss.